 Comprehensive Examination: The comprehensive examination option may or may not be associated with a specific course.
 Check with the department graduate coordinator or program handbook for information.
 The comprehensive examination is a written and/or oral examination that is prepared and administered by the major department so students can demonstrate their ability to integrate the content knowledge, independent thinking, and critical analysis, and, as may be appropriate, accuracy of documentation.
 The results of the examination (pass or fail) must be reported to Graduate Studies on a Report of Completion form by the deadline date indicated in the University calendar.

 Joint/Group Culminating Experience Projects and Theses

-The Culminating Experience is usually the expression of a single student’s work (a thesis must have a single author); however, the University recognizes that there are some circumstances that warrant joint/group projects.
+The Culminating Experience is usually the expression of a single student’s work; however, the University recognizes that there are some circumstances that warrant joint/group projects.
 At no time will more than three students be able to submit a group project.

 Each student participating in the joint project must have separate responsibilities, and these must be reviewed, endorsed, and subsequently evaluated by the students’ Culminating Experience committee members.
 Each student must complete a separate Culminating Experience Proposal, but they must be submitted jointly for review.
 Each proposal must have an attachment that includes: